RobRob7/ProjectAtlas/README.md

 # Project Atlas
-- A remake of the beloved Minecraft in OpenGL.
+- A voxel engine in OpenGL.
 - Using OpenGL 4.6 Core, C++17.
 For use with Windows.

 <h2>